open-orchestra/open-orchestra-docs/en/developer_guide/bundle_configuration.rst

 This bundle will configure the base option for the whole application :

 * Language for the administration
-* Key to encrypt the preview token
+* Key to encrypt the preview token (this value should be common with the front, media and back office applications)
 * Alias for the object manager

 .. code-block:: yaml